 The Inventors of In-Roadway Warning Lights (IRWLs) — and Gold Standard in Lighted Crosswalks

-In 1991, Michael Harrison, LightGuard Systems’ President conceived the idea of a pedestrian lighted crosswalk warning system after a close friend was involved in a fatal accident at a crosswalk.
-After two years of initial research and development, a beta system was developed and thus the first ever Smart Crosswalk™ lighted crosswalk system was born.
-The novel system consists of in-roadway warning lights (IRWLs) with flashing amber light emitting diodes (LEDs) encased in a durable housing designed to alert the motorists of a pedestrian entering the crosswalk.
+In 1991, Michael Harrison, LightGuard Systems President began exploring the idea of an LED pedestrian warning system after a close friend was involved in a fatal accident at a crosswalk.
+After two years of initial research and development, a beta system was developed and thus the first ever lighted crosswalk system was born.
+The novel system that we call Smart Crosswalk™ consists of in-roadway warning lights (IRWL) with flashing amber light emitting diodes encased in a durable housing designed to alert motorists of a pedestrian about to enter or inside of a crosswalk.

 California Traffic Control Devices Committee (CTCDC)